opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 .. index:: AdjusterAdapter::good

-cv::AdjusterAdapter::good
+AdjusterAdapter::good
 -------------------------
-.. cfunction:: virtual bool good() const = 0
+.. c:function:: virtual bool good() const = 0

     Are params maxed out or still valid?
 Returns false if the parameters can't be adjusted any more.